 Homework is an extension of a classroom learning experience.
-It expands the curriculum, develops independence, encourages responsibility to be purposeful and productive in carrying out their assigned tasks of school and homework.
-In general, homework is an extension, or practice time, of concepts already taught in the classroom.
-Kindergarten students learn to take papers back and forth to school via a folder.
+It expands the curriculum already taught in the classroom, develops independence, encourages responsibility to be purposeful and productive in carrying out their assigned tasks of school and homework.
 1st-8th grade homework will be based on what is appropriate to the grade level.
 We recommend parents try to provide a quiet place with a table or desk and proper materials.
-Please note: TEACHERS DO NOT PROVIDE HOMEWORK FOR STUDENTS WHO ARE AWAY FROM SCHOOL FOR VACATIONS.
-Teachers are required to have a 24 hour notice for all homework requests.